championswimmer/REST_API_Design_2024-03-16/03-social-media-site/API.md

 **Responses**
 - `200 OK` - Success
+- `204	No Content` - No posts from user
 - `404 Not Found` - User not found

 #### `GET /posts` - Get all posts